preciofishbone/OmniaDocsG2/blocks/html-script/index.rst

 .. image:: html-script-general-new.png

 + **Title**: Add a title for the contents in the field, if needed.
-+ **Title Overaly**: If a Title Overlay is needed, add it in this field.
++ **Title overaly**: If a title overlay is needed, add it in this field.
 + **Hidden block**: Id the block for some reason should be hidden in reader mode (end user mode), select this option.
-+ **Run in iFrame**: Per default, the HTML/Script you add here are run in iFrame.
++ **Run in iFrame**: Per default, the HTML/script you add here are run in iFrame.
 If needed this option can be deselected.
-+ **iFrame Height**: If "Run in iFrame" is selected you can set the iFrame Height.
++ **iFrame height**: If "Run in iFrame" is selected you can set the iFrame height.
-+ **Run Script in Edit Mode**: If the script should be run in reader mode (end user mode) only, select this option.
++ **Run script in edit mode**: If the script should be run in reader mode (end user mode) only, select this option.